Thorsby, Alabama: Thorsby High School

 Thorsby High School is a 3-A, K-12 educational institution.
 It has been a public school since 1957.
 The school originated as Thorsby Institute shortly after the town was founded in the early 1900s.
-Thorsby Institute was founded as a private school and was turned over to the Chilton County Board of Education to become a part of the public school system.
+Thorsby Institute was founded as a private school and was turned over to the Chilton County School District to become a part of the public school system.
 Thorsby Institute provided a quality education for many years to local and out-of-state students.

 There is an old school house in central Thorsby, which was in use until the mid-1970s.